andifalk/secure-development-on-kubernetes/step6-pod-security-context/README.md

 The corresponding container image is pulled from [andifalk/hello-root](https://cloud.docker.com/repository/registry-1.docker.io/andifalk/hello-root) docker hub repository.

-Please note that this container is not allowed to run as root any more!
+Please note that this container is not allowed to run as root anymore!

 There is also a specification for resource limits (the container is only allowed to access the given cpu and memory).